minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Yet, why would corporations give money to candidates via PACs or individual contributions, which these will not return?
-Stratmann makes the assumption that since corporations are inherently for-profit, they do not donate to organisations without wanting to profit from doing so.
+Stratmann makes the assumption that since corporations are inherently for-profit, they do not donate to organizations without wanting to profit from doing so.
 Economists and political scientists hypothesize, that companies' campaign spending is strategic
 @stratmann-2017 @Denzau-Munger-1986 @Weschle_2022c[p.~25].
 What exactly these
 companies receive in return for their contribution, however, is unclear